ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 ![Working example 5](../../.gitbook/assets/example-5.png)

 Transactions Y and Y' are in a conflict set where only one of them can ultimately get accepted.
 Transaction Y' doesn't get a chit because it didn't get an α majority response.
-It has confidence `0` because it doesn't have a chit and it doesn't have an decendents with a chit.
-It has `0` consecutive successes because the previous quiery didn't get an α majority response.
+It has confidence `0` because it doesn't have a chit and it doesn't have any decendents with a chit.
+It has `0` consecutive successes because the previous query didn't get an α majority response.
 We also update all the processing ancestor transactions, which in this case is W. It's consecutive successes goes from `2` to `0`.
 The confidence is still `2`.

 Confidence is used when a node is queried.
-It in turn says that it prefers a transaction if no other transaction in it's conflict set with a higher confidence.
+It in turn says that it prefers a transaction if there is no other transaction in it's conflict set with a higher confidence.
 In our example transaction Y has confidence `1` and transaction Y' has confidence `0` so we prefer transaction Y to transaction Y'.

 ![Working example 6](../../.gitbook/assets/example-6.png)

 Now we learn about a new transaction, **Z**, and we do the same thing as before.
-After querying _k_ nodes we get back and a α majority response and we update the DAG.
+After querying _k_ nodes we get back an α majority response and we update the DAG.

 ![Working example 7](../../.gitbook/assets/example-7.png)